picdorsey/sideswipe/README.md

 });
 ```

+SideSwipe uses the wonderful tween.js package.
+The default easing is InOut, you can pass it anything listed [here](http://sole.github.io/tween.js/examples/03_graphs.html).

 SideSwipe requires the menuHandle, menuPanel and page classes to be defined.

 Here is some HTML to get you started: